rahil627/rathewolf/README.md

 www.rathewolf.com is reserved for *personal* digital works: my portfolio will contain most of them, while bigger projects, such as my writing project, will have it's own site (on a sub-domain)

-www.willowolf.com is reserved for *public* digital works intended for *the people*: digital community organizations / directions (and their tools: Discord, Disqus, etc.), public digital tools (apps), etc. Communities begin on a sub-domain.
+www.willowolf.com (temp: willo.rathewolf) is reserved for *public* digital works intended for *the people*: digital community organizations / directions (and their tools: Discord, Disqus, etc.), public digital tools (apps), etc. Communities begin on a sub-domain.
 If it grows, creates it's own identity, it can be moved later.

 www.wolfoftheway.com is reserved... for the heck of it!